symfony/symfony-docs/cookbook/service_container/scopes.rst

 Injecting the container or setting your service to a narrower scope have drawbacks.
-For synchronized services (like the ``request``), using setter injection is the best option as it has no drawbacks and everything works without any special code in your service or in your definition::
+For synchronized services (like the ``request``), using setter injection is a nice option as it has no drawbacks and everything works without any special code in your service or in your definition::

     // src/Acme/HelloBundle/Mail/Mailer.php